-A father can be denied joint custody, but the standard is for both parents to have joint custody over the child or children.
-The physical placement of the child does not have a standard in the same way because there are more factors that affect where the child should be each day and night.
+A father can be denied joint custody, but it is more common for both parents to have joint custody over the child or children.
+The physical placement of the child does not have a usual schedule in the same way because there are more factors that affect where the child should be each day and night.

 What is joint custody?

-Joint legal custody can be defined as a parenting schedule that focuses on the joint or shared decision-making of a child.
-An example of a joint decision may be the diet or food a child eats throughout the day.
+Joint custody is defined as a parenting schedule that focuses on the joint or shared decision-making of a child.
+An example of a joint decision is the diet or food a child eats throughout the day.

 Is child support paid during joint custody?

-Child support must still be paid during joint custody.
-When determining whether child support is needed, the court considers the income and earning potential of both parents in order to ensure that both parents can provide for the child fairly.
-Luckily there are resources available to help determine child support through a calculator.
+Child support can still be ordered during joint custody.
+When determining whether child support is needed, the court considers the income and earning potential of both parents to ensure that each parent can provide for the child.
+Luckily there are resources available to help determine child support such as our child support calculator.

 Can a parent refuse to allow visitation if child support is not paid?

 Child support and visitation rights are two separate issues.
 As a result, a parent who does not pay child support cannot be denied visitation.
 If a parent wants to take action against the other parent for failing to pay child support, they may file a Complaint for Contempt.
 This will begin the process of enforcing child support.

 To modify child custody, you must wait two years after final judgment date unless passed under extraordinary circumstances come up.
 This allows both parents and children enough time to try to adapt to the new living situation.